kumuluz/kumuluzee-samples/jax-ws/README.md

 ## Tutorial

-This tutorial will guide you through the key steps taken, to create similar sample on your own.
+This tutorial will guide you through the steps required to create a simple SOAP service using standard JAX-WS 2.2 API and pack it as a KumuluzEE microservice.
+We will develop a simple Customer SOAP service with the following operation:
+* GetCustomers - list of all customers

+We will follow these steps:
+* Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
+* Add Maven dependencies to KumuluzEE and include KumuluzEE components (Core, Servlet and JAX-WS)
+* Implement the service using standard JAX-WS 2.2 API
+* Build the microservice
+* Run it

 ### Add Maven dependencies